jsgoupil/quickbooks-sync/README.md

 5. CloseConnection - Connection is done.

 ### async vs sync ###
 Web Services are usually only called synchronously.
-This README will help you setup your QBManager for synchronous implementation.
+This README will help you setup your QbManager for synchronous implementation.
 When loading the classes, use the following using:

 ```C#
 using QbSync.WebConnector;